 7. Angel Falls (Venezuela)

-Located at Venezuela, Angel falls is considered the tallest waterfall in the world.
+Located in Venezuela, Angel falls is considered the tallest waterfall in the world.
 Tourists who wish to visit the falls have to take a canoe trip lasting for 5 hours through Venezuela’s tropical forest to reach them.
 The water falls from a height of 3,212 feet.
-They are called as Merepakupai Meru in the Pemon language of Venezuela.
+They are called Merepakupai Meru in the Pemon language of Venezuela.
 The best time to visit the falls is from May till November.

 8. Gullfoss (Iceland)

 Iceland is a fairyland that will make you believe in goblins and elves.
 It has an otherworld landscape with huge glaciers, hot water spurts, beautifully colored mountains, geothermal springs, and captivating waterfalls.
 One of the most breathtakingly beautiful waterfalls is the Gullfoss waterfalls.
 It surges down in multi-steps and falls into a gash.
 You can see rainbows in the gash when the sun shines.

 These waterfalls originate from atop the mountains, overlooking Milford Sound.
 They are 1,904 feet high and are located in Fiordland National Park.
 You will need to hike on the Milford Track, a hiking trail in the Park, to reach the falls.
 These waterfalls are steady and fall at a steep slope, making them a true spectacle for many tourists.